-Card players have been betting on poker with three cards for hundreds of years so it was surprising when Derek Webb showed up at the British Casino Association with his version of the game in 1994 and was denied the chance to sell Three Card Poker to United Kingdom casinos.
-He was told to go find statistics where the game was played and make a case for its uniqueness.
+People have been betting on poker with three cards for hundreds of years, so it was a little surprising when Derek Webb showed up at the British Casino Association with his version in 1994 and was denied the opportunity to sell Three Card Poker to United Kingdom operations.
+They told him to gather statistics where it was already up and running to make a case for its uniqueness.

-Since Webb’s variation was not actually being played anywhere he flew to the United States and began pitching his idea to casino executives in Las Vegas and Atlantic City.
-No one would bite, even as Webb demonstrated how fast hands could be played and how the house edge was a plump 3.5%, which would put it near the top of the list of the most profitable casino games for the House.
-Only Barry Morris, who was running games at the Grand Casino on the Mississippi Gulf Coast, was intrigued enough to offer Webb a three-week trial to see if it was worth investigating further.
+Since Webb’s variation was not actually being played anywhere, he flew to the United States and began pitching his idea to executives in Las Vegas and Atlantic City.
+No one would bite, even though he demonstrated how quickly hands could be resolved with a plump House edge of 3½%, making it one of the most profitable casino games available at the time.
+Only Barry Morris, who was operating The Grand on the Mississippi Gulf Coast, became intrigued enough to offer a three-week test period to decide if further investigation was warranted.

 How To Play